SackmannDV/multiplicar-node/README.md

 # Multiplication table
-Node Command line app
+Node Command line app, this app generates a multiplication table in a .txt file.
-This app generates a multiplication table in a .txt file This is a basic app was build with node and yargs
+This is a basic app was build with node and yargs

 # INSTALL